Blosc/caterva-scipy21/caterva_workshop.md

 +++ {"slideshow": {"slide_type": "slide"}}

-#### ironArray CE
+#### ironArray Community Edition

-ironArray CE is the open source part of ironArray.
+ironArray Community Edition (or CE for short) is the open source counterpart of ironArray.
 It implements the support for simple and double floating-point data using a metalayer.
 With ironArray CE you can extract slices from floating-point datasets in a simple way!

 ```{code-cell} ipython3
 # import iarrayce as ia